-Married into a family from Eastern UP though settled in Madras, I would listen with my foodie antenna at alert, as my husband started a monologue every winter.
+Married into a family from Eastern UP, I would listen with longing, as my husband started a monologue every winter.
 He would describe childhood days of enjoying luscious fresh peas straight from the plant, in their native village at Basti, Gorakhpur.
 I have tasted the peas straight from the plants too, in the kitchen garden my mother had at Kharagpur.
 However, the magical sight of acre upon acre of pea plants stretching to the horizon, is something I have not experienced.

-In Chennai, it is a common sight, to see large carts heaped with fresh peas and with red 'Delhi' carrots every December.
-It signals the start of a month or two of making matar ki tehari, matar ka nimona, matar paneer, aloo matar, and everything green.
-This year at Bangalore, the peas have been a long time surfacing in the shops in large volumes.
-I do hope they stay available for a while.
+In Chennai where we lived earlier, it was a common sight, to see large carts heaped with fresh peas and with red 'Delhi' carrots every December.
+This signalled the start of a month or two of making matar ki tehari, matar ka nimona, matar paneer, aloo matar, and everything ‘peas’.
+I miss these vegetable carts in the part of Bangalore where I live, and have to head to the market to pick up what I need.